rebing/graphql-laravel/README.md

 A persisted query is an ID or hash that can be generated on the client sent to the server instead of the entire GraphQL query string.
 This smaller signature reduces bandwidth utilization and speeds up client loading times.
 Persisted queries pair especially with GET requests, enabling the browser cache and integration with a CDN.
+Note that GET requests are disabled by default; to use APQ with GET, you must explicitly set `'method' => ['GET', 'POST']` in your schema configuration.

 Behind the scenes, APQ uses Laravel's cache for storing / retrieving the queries.
 They are parsed by GraphQL before storing, so re-parsing them again is not necessary.